 Kentucky's Constiution requires the General Assembly to meet in Frankfort every year on the first Tuesday after the first Monday in January.
-In even-numbered years, there are not more than 60 legislative days.
-The session is required to end no later than April 15.
-The Legislature will be back in session January 8, 2019.
+In odd-numbered years there are not more than 30 legislative days.
+The session is required to end no later than March 30th.
+The 2019 legislative session started on January 8, 2019.

 The legislature consists of a House of Representatives and a Senate.
 Each bill that becomes law must be approved by both chambers.
 Kentucky has a part-time citizen legislature with members from diverse backgrounds and communities.
 All 138 members serve year-round as legislators, representing constituents, helping them solve problems, and studying new ideas.

 When the legislature is in session, and during the interim period, the ACLU of Kentucky is at the capitol to protect the constitutional rights and civil liberties of all Kentuckians.
 Either independently or with our partners of various and diverse coalitions, we work to protect civil liberties by supporting, altering, or defeating legislation that would threaten those civil liberties.